 The list will show a delivery ID, a unique value generated each time a request is sent, and the status code that was returned in the response.

-To view the POST request sent by Dynamic Content to the webhook URL, click the "View request" button.
+To view the POST request sent by Dynamic Content to the webhook URL, together with the response, click "View details".

 An example of the request sent to a webhook that accepts the content updated webhook-event is shown below.
 The request consists of headers and a body.
 The headers include the webhook signature and the body includes the payload.
 In this example the webhook handler was triggered by the user updating a content item, so the payload includes information about the updated item such as the current version and the creation and modification date.

 In this example we can see that the webhook request was handled successfully with a response code of 200 and no response body was returned.

 In many cases a webhook handler will request that another app performs a certain action when the webhook is triggered.
 If this app returns an error, you can include the error in the response body so that it will be logged in the webhook history.